 At The Wallich, we hold our organisational values close to our hearts and they transfer directly into how we set the culture of the charity at board level.
 Ultimately, our role is to scrutinise but this must be balanced with our supportive role as critical friends.

-Ellie is an external audit manager specialising in the financial review of charities, education and central government clients.
+Ellie is a Senior Manager and Performance Leader specialising in the financial review of charities, education and central government clients.

 With a background in external audit, internal audit and risk assurance, Ellie now leads KPMG UK‘s charity audit team.